yolk/mite.js/readme.md

 License
 -------

-mite.query is licensed unter the MIT license.
+mite.js is licensed unter the MIT license.